FOSS4GAcademy/GST105FOSS4GLabs/Module 3 Lab/QGIS 2.8 and GRASS 6.4.3/Module 3 Lab.md

 ![Calculated NDVI with Color Table Applied.png](figures/Calculated_NDVI_With_Color_Table_Applied.png)

-### Task 6 - Challenge: Image Subset with r.patch
+### Task 6 - Challenge: Image Subset with r.patch (optional)

 Now that you know how to create an image subset with r.resample, determine how you would create an image subset with r.patch.

 ### 3. Conclusion

-In this lab, you have learned the basics of using GRASS Tools inside of QGIS to complete a composite, mosaic, and subset.
+In this lab, you have learned the basics of using GRASS Tools inside of QGIS to complete a composite, mosaic, subset, and NDVI.
 This lab just scratches the surface in terms of GRASS’s capabilities.
 Future labs will delve deeper in to GRASS.

 ### 4. Discussion Questions

-1. Answer the questions from Task 1.
+1. Answer the questions from Task 2 (copied below).
 	+ Create new composites to answer the following three questions.
 		1. Change the display to show a true color band combination (Red Display = Band 3, Green Display =Band 2, and Blue Display = Band 1).
 Describe what you see and the colors of the features.
 Based on the information from the lecture explain why the features appear as these colors in the color display.